The Best Concerts of the Weekend

 Free

-Local bluegrass act Turkeyfoot, which is normally a quintet, plays a trio set at Number Thirty Eight's outdoor stage.
+Local psych-blues act Dragondeer plays two trio sets on Number Thirty Eight's outdoor stage.
 Reservations via OpenTable are recommended.

 Online